New Priest for All Saints, Tilford

 The care of our heritage buildings has been a rewarding challenge and we have been fortunate to have lived in such beautiful surroundings that have been daily inspirations.
 I am also grateful for the opportunity to pursue different interests in writing and politics.

-The new post in Surrey will be an opportunity to care for a traditional but outward looking village community and to part of a busy town ministry in Farnham.
+The new post in Surrey will be an opportunity to care for a traditional but outward looking village community and to be part of a busy town ministry in Farnham.
 I am so fortunate to be in good health and to be given an opportunity to continue ministry into my 70s, sharing life’s journeys with people - in solidarity with their joys and sorrows as we make our Christian pilgrimage together.

 Yvonne and I are so grateful for everyone’s support and prayers.”